machine learning +

 Retry graph compiled

-Manual retry logic gives you control, but LangGraph provides RetryPolicy for common cases.
-You attach it to any node and LangGraph handles retries automatically with exponential backoff.
+Writing your own retry loop gives you full control, but for common cases LangGraph ships RetryPolicy.
+You attach it to any node and the framework takes care of retries for you, complete with exponential backoff.

 RetryPolicy lives in langgraph.types.
-Here’s what each parameter controls:
+Here is what each setting does:

 |---|---|---|

-Attaching a policy is one line.
-Pass retry=RetryPolicy(...) when calling add_node().
+Hooking a policy up takes one line.
+Pass retry=RetryPolicy(...) when you call add_node().

 def flaky_api_node(state: MessagesState):